SparkCalcSparkCalc

 Casino Expected Loss Calculator

-Every casino game has a built-in house edge that guarantees long-term profits for the casino.
-This calculator helps you understand exactly what that means for your wallet.
-Select a game to see its return-to-player (RTP) percentage, enter your typical bet size and session length, and discover your expected hourly loss, risk of going bust, and realistic chances of walking away a winner.
-Knowledge is power - understanding these numbers helps you gamble more responsibly and set realistic expectations.
+Every casino game has a built-in house edge that produces long-term profits for the casino.
+Select a game to see its return-to-player (RTP) percentage, then enter your typical bet size and session length.
+The calculator estimates your hourly loss, risk of going bust, and chance of finishing a session ahead.

 $